Discovery of proton neutron and electron

-Gases at low pressures, when subjected to high potential, becomes conducting and the various luminous effect was observed.
-When the pressure quite low (0.01 mm), the tube remains dark (Crooks dark space) but a streak of rays, named cathode rays, emanating from the cathode.
+He suggested when gases at low pressures subjected to high potential form various luminous effects.
+When the pressure quite low (0.01 mm), the tube remains dark (Crooks dark space) but a streak of rays, named cathode rays, traveled from cathode to anode.

 - Production of fluorescence on the opposite wall where the rays impinge.

 - The rays travel in straight lines confirmed by the shadows of an object placed on their path.